 The PhD program in organizational behavior is an interfaculty program offered by the Graduate School of Arts and Sciences (GSAS) at Harvard University and faculty at Harvard Business School (HBS).
 The program trains scholars who are able to draw on the concepts and methods of psychology and sociology in conducting research on behavior and management within complex organizations and prepares students for careers as researchers and teachers.
 Program graduates will be comfortable working either in disciplinary departments or in professional schools—especially schools of management.

 Students in organizational behavior are enrolled in and receive their degree from the Graduate School of Arts and Sciences, while working closely with faculty from both the Faculty of Arts and Sciences and Harvard Business School.
 The program combines training in the theory and methods of psychology and sociology, the study of business administration, and empirical research on organizational phenomena.
 Students have the choice of focusing their research at either the micro (i.e. psychological, interpersonal) or macro (i.e. sociological, organizational) level.

 GSAS and HBS have jointly offered PhD programs since 1916.
 In addition to organizational behavior, GSAS and HBS collaborate on the programs in Business Economics, Business Administration, and Health Policy (Management Track).

 Areas of Study

-Successful candidates for admission have strong records of academic performance in rigorous programs and exemplary GRE general test or GMAT scores, especially in the quantitative area.
-Applicants with bachelors degrees in the social sciences, engineering, sciences, as well as, business are encouraged to apply.
+Successful candidates for admission have strong records of academic performance in rigorous programs and exemplary GRE general test or GMAT scores, especially in the quantitative reasoning section.
+Applicants with bachelor's degrees in the social sciences, engineering, sciences, as well as, business are encouraged to apply.

-All PhD in Organizational Behavior students receive a fellowship which includes tuition, health insurance fees, and a generous stipend for up to five years.
-Students must be making satisfactory progress in order to maintain eligibility for financial aid.
+All PhD in Organizational Behavior students receive a fellowship that includes tuition, health insurance fees, and a generous stipend for up to five years.
+Students must be making satisfactory progress to maintain eligibility for financial aid.